DTUWindEnergy/WindEnergyToolbox/docs/generate-spreadsheet.md

 The generator of the cases uses an input spreadsheet where the cases are defined in a more compact way.
-The tool is based on the "tags" concept that is used for the genetaion of the htc files.
+The tool is based on the "tags" concept that is used for the generation of the htc files.

-Main spreatsheet
+Main spreadsheet
 ----------------

 A main spreadsheet is used to defines all the DLC of the DLB.
 The file specifies the tags that are then required in the htc files.